leangjia/blender_docs/manual/physics/fluid/type/domain/cache.rst

       the domain settings (e.g. the bake tool for the mesh can be found in the Mesh panel).

    All
-      The cache will be baked with a single invocation.
+      The cache will be baked with a single tool.
 All selected settings will be considered during this bake.
       The bake tool for this type can be found in the Cache panel.

 .. _bpy.types.FluidDomainSettings.cache_frame_start: